 The baseball action doesn’t stop in Oklahoma City.
 Head to downtown Tulsa and see the Drillers take on other minor league teams at the OneOK Field.
 Since moving to Tulsa in the late 1970s, the Tulsa Drillers have won the Texas League Championship three times, as well as the Eastern Division championship twice with numerous playoff appearances.
 Their first season at OneOK Field drew record crowds and the Drillers are now a popular summer attraction for their city.

-No matter what sport you’re a fan of, the Oklahoma Sports Museum in Guthrie is sure to have something that will interest your inner sportsman.
+No matter what sport you’re a fan of, the Territorial Capital Sports Museum in Guthrie is sure to have something that will interest your inner sportsman.
 See memorabilia from famous Oklahomans who went professional including Mickey Mantle, Johnny Bench, Warren Spahn, Jim Thorpe, Troy Aikman, Steve Largent and Adrian Peterson.
 The Native American athlete display, guided tours, lectures and baseball camps headed by Hall-of-Famer Ferguson Jenkins make this museum a one-of-a-kind stop for sports lovers everywhere.

 The ASA National Softball Hall of Fame & Museum in Oklahoma City delves into the past of softball by giving a chronological history of the sport from its beginning in 1887 through the present.
 If you’re new to the game, the museum explains its details including differences in fast, slow and modified pitch as well as the role of the umpire.
 The museum also recognizes softball’s greatest players who have been inducted into the Hall of Fame and features youth and championship teams.
 The ASA Hall of Fame Stadium is the nation’s premier softball venue and hosts championship series every summer.